Is a Trump Crackdown Coming to DC-Area Transportation? - Washingtonian

 Department of Homeland Security agents on Amtrak.
 A clampdown on Metro fare-jumpers.
 No murals on public roadways.
 US Transportation Secretary Sean Duffy sent letters on Thursday to DC Mayor Muriel Bowser, Amtrak CEO Stephen Gardner, and WMATA CEO Randy Clarke asking for changes to transportation systems around Washington, DC.
-He asked all thee leaders for reports within the next 30 days.
+He asked all three leaders for reports within the next 30 days.

 In his letter to Bowser, Duffy said he was concerned that some of the policies of DC’s Department of Transportation “are not aligned with the goals of safe and efficient operation for all road users.”
 In case that’s too subtle a message, he wants Black Lives Matter Plaza painted over: